- Home

 Standards Under Review

-The Building Performance Institute, Inc. (BPI) is seeking input from the public on BPI 2100, Home Performance Related Data Transfer (the HPXML Transfer Standard).
-BPI’s Data and Modeling Standards Technical Committee (DM-STC) has approved the release of the draft Version 4.0 for a 45-day public comment period ending on July 22nd, 2024.
+The Building Performance Institute, Inc. (BPI) is seeking input from the public on BPI-2100 Home Performance Related Data Transfer (the HPXML Transfer Standard).
+BPI’s Data and Modeling Standards Technical Committee (DM-STC) has approved the release of the draft Version 4.2, for a 45-day public comment period ending on August 28, 2025.

 To submit comments on HPXML, please download the BPI Standards Comment Form.

-Completed forms must be submitted to standards@bpi.org by July 22, 2022, for comments to be considered by the DM-STC.
+Completed forms must be submitted to standards@bpi.org by August 28, 2025 in order for comments to be considered by the DM-STC.

 BPI Standards Development Procedures